-GOAL NO. 18 ACTION STEP / DESCRIPTION DEPT. RESPONSIBLE DATE FOR COMMENCEMENT CURRENT STATUS STATUSREPORT 2019/20 PROGRESS TO DATE Skills Levy Ring-fence workplace skills levy CORPORATE SERVICES 30 June 2019 This project will be implemented in the new financial year when the municipality receives mandatory grant The Report requesting ring-fencing of the workplace Skills Levy fund was approved by Council and has been effected by Finance The report regarding ring- fencing of skills levy fund was approved by Council and the council resolution is available.
-Desired outcome Trained and skilled staff for
+GOAL NO. 18 ACTION STEP / DEPT. DATE FOR CURRENT STATUSREPORT PROGRESS TO DATE DESCRIPTION RESPONSIBLE COMMENCEMENT STATUS 2019/20

+Chapter 3: hapter 3: Progress made in 2019/20 Financial Year on Implementation of IDP 2017/21(Strategic Report) Skills Levy Ring-fence workplace skills levy CORPORATE SERVICES 30 June 2019 This project will be implemented in the new financial year when the municipality receives mandatory grant The Report requesting ring-fencing of the workplace Skills Levy fund was approved by Council and has been effected by Finance The report regarding ring- fencing of skills levy fund was approved by Council and the council resolution is available.
+Desired outcome Trained and skilled staff for or service delivery effic ciency

 GOAL NO. 19 ACTION STEP / DESCRIPTION DEPT. RESPONSIBLE DATE FOR COMMENCEMENT CURRENT STATUS STATUSREPORT 2019/20 PROGRESS TO DATE Organogram Adoption of organogram by 30 June 2018 CORPORATE SERVICES 30 June 2018 The Municipality organogram Report will serve in the May 2018 Council meeting The organogram was tabled at the Mayoral Committee and was not approved pending the workshop to Members of Mayoral Committee; which should be before the end of this financial year.
 The organogram was approved in August 2019.
 The filling of posts is however still frozen except for critical positions.
 These must have concurrence of both the Executive Mayor and the Municipal Manager before them being filled.
-Desired outcome Approved, funded and fun
+Desired outcome Approved, funded and fur